Yizack/Yizack/README.md

 - Create and maintain a role-based user login system.
 - Develop a REST API to control user functions using Express.js with PostgreSQL while utilizing Vue.js on the front end.
 - Implement Word and PDF invoices generator for physical printing.
-- Incorporate search filters and Excel files generator of all the data for further analysis
+- Incorporate search filters and Excel files generator of all the data for further analysis.

 **Full-Stack Developer and Administrator** at **Panama Esports Productions** \
 Panama City, Panama \